linxea/traffic-weather-app/README.md

 ## Features

 - User can select specified date, time and location to see traffic images and weather.
+- The nearest weather is mapped to the location using manhattan distance.

+## Assumptions

+- Traffic data returns different number of cameras at different timing, thus it is difficult to cache location mapping in the client side to prevent multiple calls to Geocoding API.
+- The difference between Manhattan distance and Euclidean distance is negligible and that manhattan distance is accurate for the current use case.

 ## Setting up the project